-A. Final pay controls are applicable with effect from 1 April 2014 to Officer and practice staff members with 1995 membership.
-This includes non-GP Providers.
+Final pay controls are applicable with effect from 1 April 2014 to officer and practice staff members with 1995 membership.
+This includes non-GP providers.

-If a surgery employee (excluding salaried GPs) received an increase in pensionable pay that exceeds the allowable amount in any of the three years prior to their last day of service, the surgery is liable for a final pay control charge.
+If a surgery employee (excluding salaried GPs) or a non-GP provider receives an increase in pensionable pay that exceeds the allowable amount in any of the three years prior to their last day of service, the surgery is liable for a final pay control charge.